 In order to access the Santiago Creek Dam from the south, take CA-261 N to E Santiago Canyon Road, turn northwest onto E Santiago Canyon Road, and follow it for approximately one mile until Jamboree Road.
 Head north on Jamboree Road and turn right on Irvine Park Lane.
-Continue east on Irvine Park Lane as it turns into Peters Canyon Road and continue east on Peters Canyon Road until it reaches Santiago Creek Dam.
+Continue east on Irvine Park Lane as it turns into Peters Canyon Road and continue east on Peters Canyon Road until it reaches Santiago Creek Dam (see EAP Section 7 for alternate access route information).